-During 2016, our non-driver businesses experienced tremendous growth, primarily driven by the LCoS and WLO businesses due to shipments to one of our leading AR device customers.
-WLO shipments increased considerably year-over-year in 2018 because of the customer's large-scale adoption in more models.
-In 2023, we continued to fulfill anchor customer's demand for the legacy product, albeit at a much lower volume.
-The WLO technology continues to play an important role in shaping next generation optical applications.
-As an illustration, our WLO technology can be deployed to empower 3D perception sensing for precise controller-free gesture recognition in VR devices and commenced volume production of WLO technology to a leading North American customer starting in second quarter of 2023 for their new generation VR devices to enable 3D gesture control.
-Our exceptional optical design knowledge, together with our production proven nanoimprinting capabilities and mass manufacturing experience, allow us to deliver high-quality solutions to meet the requirements of the future generation optical applications across automotive, consumer, industrial, medical applications, AR/VR/ MR devices and many other applications.
+In 2016, our non-driver business experienced tremendous growth, primarily driven by LCoS and WLO shipments to a leading AR device customer.
+WLO shipments saw a significant year-over-year increase in 2018 due to the customer's large-scale adoption across more models.
+By 2024, we continued fulfilling demand from our anchor customer for legacy products, albeit at a lower volume due to customer's technology migration.
+That said, WLO technology remains a key enabler in next-generation optical applications.
+For instance, WLO technology enhances 3D perception sensing, enabling precise controller-free gesture recognition in VR devices.
+We began volume production of WLO technology for a leading North American customer in the second quarter of 2023, powering their next-generation VR devices with 3D gesture control capabilities.
+Another major application of WLO is in CPO (Co-Packaged Optics).
+In 2023, we collaborated with FOCI in CPO, where it is integrated into cutting-edge multichip modules (MCMs).
+Himax's WLO technology plays a critical role in CPO, providing essential optical coupling that enhances performance across High-Performance Computing (HPC), high-performance AI and cloud servers applications and more.
+Our deep expertise in optical design, combined with proven nanoimprinting capabilities and mass manufacturing experience, enables us to deliver high-quality, next-generation CPO solutions.
+In summary, these advancements WLO serve a broad range of applications, including automotive, consumer, industrial, medical, AR/VR/MR devices, and advanced optical communication technologies.